On Steklov Eigenspaces for Free Boundary Minimal Surfaces in the Unit Ball: Introduction

 \section{Introduction}

-Differential geometers have made tremendous progress in developing existence theory for free boundary minimal surfaces in the last decade.
-The rich variety of methods employed include variational techniques \cite{FraserSchoen, Maximo}, singular perturbation gluing methods \cite{Zolotareva, KapLi, KapWiygul}, and min-max constructions \cite{DeLellis, LiZhou, Ketover}.
-On the other hand, uniqueness results for free boundary minimal surfaces in the Euclidean unit ball $B^n$ are rare.
-Although Nitsche \cite{Nitsche} and Fraser-Schoen \cite{FSdisk} used Hopf-differential methods to show a free boundary minimal disk in $B^n$ is a flat equator, classifying free boundary minimal annuli is an important and challenging open problem:
+Geometers have made tremendous progress \cite{FraserSurvey,LiSurvey} in developing existence theory for free boundary minimal surfaces in the last decade.
+The rich variety of methods employed include variational techniques \cite{FraserSchoen, Maximo}, singular perturbation gluing methods \cite{Zolotareva, KapLi, KapWiygul}, and min-max constructions \cite{Carlotto, DeLellis, LiZhou, Ketover}.
+On the other hand, uniqueness results for free boundary minimal surfaces in the Euclidean unit ball $\B^n$ are rare.
+Although Nitsche \cite{Nitsche} and Fraser-Schoen~\cite{FSdisk} have used Hopf-differential methods to show the only free boundary minimal disk in $\B^n$ is congruent to a flat equator, the important and challenging problem of classifying free boundary minimal surfaces remains open, even for annuli: